AutomationPanda/visual-testing-with-cypress/tutorial/3-visual-assertions.md

     // Open Eyes to start visual testing. cy.eyesOpen({
-      appName: 'ACME Bank',                       // The name of the app under test
+      appName: 'Trello clone',                       // The name of the app under test
       testName: Cypress.currentTest.title,        // The name of the test case })
   })